samtron1412/docs/tech/it/soft-dev/pro/frame/angular-js.md

 # 1. Angular Overview

-- AngularJS is a JavaScript framework.
+- AngularJS is a client-side JavaScript framework.
 It can be added to an HTML page with a `<script>` tag.
 - AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.
 - AngularJS is distributed as a JavaScript file, and can be added to a web page with a script tag:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/angularjs/1.3.14/angular.min.js"></script>